 Hull Parks and Recreation Department facilitates a summer camp program for kids to enjoy sports, crafts, field trips, and beach days.
 For outdoor spaces away from the water, you have Monument Square Park and the L Street Field in front of the Middle School, both featuring playgrounds, baseball diamonds and various sports courts.

 Nantasket Beach is the main site of Hull’s summer tourism, and the Paragon Carousel is its crown jewel.
 This ninety-year-old entertainment artifact featuring dozens and dozens of delicately restored horses is leftover from The Paragon Park amusement park which closed in 1985.
-Believe it or not, there used to be a roller coaster here that was the world’s tallest in 1917.
+There used to be a roller coaster here that was the world’s tallest in 1917.
 Nantasket has been a vacation spot since the 1800s, which you can learn more about in the Paragon Park Museum.
-Aside from its history, Paragon Boardwalk is a lively location where you can play a game of minigolf or find a surfing lesson, or even some live music.
-If it’s up your alley you may want to check out Hull ArtWalk, a multidisciplinary art installation by local artists, directly accessible from the beach.
+Aside from its history, Paragon Boardwalk is a lively location where you can play a game of minigolf, find a surfing lesson, or even some live music.
+You may want to check out Hull ArtWalk, a multidisciplinary art installation by local artists, directly accessible from the beach.

 Of course, the Nantasket Beach Reservation (a Massachusetts State Park) is enjoyed by locals just as much as tourists, if not more.
 It has a playground, volleyball court, bathhouses along the coast, kayak rentals, swimming, biking, tide pools at low tide, and is considered to have one of New England’s best beaches.
 Nearby, you’ll find some of the seafood restaurants Hull is famous for.